notator/ResidentSynthHostTestSite/README.md

 Channels:
 ![screenshot_channels](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_0_Channels.png "screenshot_Channels")
 The residentSynth has 16 channels.
 Each channel can be edited independently, one at a time, using the **edit channel** selector.
 On selection, the channel's settings are loaded into the editable controls below.
 The **keyboard split** selector can allocate different channels to different groups of keys on the attached input device.
-The default is for all keys to send messages on the currently displayed channel.
+The default, in this host application, is for all keys to send messages on the currently displayed channel.
-Other keyboard split configurations can be defined in the `keyboardSplitDefs.js` file (in `ResidentSynth/config`).
-These are loaded as options into the **keyboard split** selector when the application begins.
+Other keyboard split configurations can be defined in the `ResidentSynth/config/keyboardSplitDefs.js` file (also see <a href="#keyboardSplitDefs">below</a>).
+These configurations are loaded as options, both into the _ResidentSynth_ and into the _ResidentSynthHost_ **keyboard split** selector when the application begins.
+The split configuration can be changed using the (non-standard) SET_KEYBOARD_SPLIT_ARRAY MIDI message.

 Sounds:
 ![screenshot_Fonts](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_1_Sound.png "screenshot_Sound")